Scotchester/jellybeans/_posts/2020-04-05-starburst-duos.md

 with a regular-sized ~~[Rudy](https://www.youtube.com/watch?v=n1ocowifCQY)~~ Starburst Jelly Beans review!
-Duos has a big "2 flavors in 1" tagline on it, which reminds me of the Starburst Crazy Beans set, which [I reviewed in 2017](/starburst-crazy-beans).
+Duos has a big "2 flavors in 1" tagline on it, which reminds me of the Starburst Crazy Beans set that [I reviewed in 2017](/starburst-crazy-beans).
 I wonder what the difference between these two offerings is.